Subscription Pricing Strategies for Recurring Commerce: Freemium, Tiered, Usage-Based, and Hybrid

 When designing a hybrid model, be clear about what’s included in the base package and how additional usage or add-ons will be billed.
 Transparency is key; customers should understand their bill structure to build trust.

-From an implementation perspective and the Crystallize example, hybrid models are fully supported.
+From an implementation perspective, and as shown in the Crystallize example, hybrid models are fully supported.
 As mentioned, you can set up subscription plans with both a base price and metered overage fees.
 You can also create one-time product variants for add-on purchases (for example, a one-time add-on product that subscribers can purchase in addition to their recurring plan).
 In Crystallize, you can even configure this by creating a subscription plan for the base service and separate SKUs for any one-time add-ons or upgrades.

 One more thing to nail down is the right billing cycle—think monthly vs. annual subscriptions (or maybe weekly or quarterly).
 Our linked☝️ AI-enhanced terms decoder page has more details on that.